javalikescript/luajls/doc_topics/manual.md

 ### Tables

-The _tables_ module contains helper functions for Lua tables.
+The _tables_ module contains helper functions to manipulate Lua deep tables.

 It allows to serialize a Lua table into a string and materialize from.